usnistgov/trojai-example/README.md

 ## Container Configuration

-Each container must implment two entry points, `--mitigate` and `--test`.
-Your mitigation technique is fully constructed both times.
-If your mitigation requires a lengthy construction process, it is recommended you only conditionally set them up individually when they are called rather than at construction time.

-- `--mitigate` conducts the mitigation on the model weights given some dataset that may or may not have clean and/or poisoned data in it.
+Each container must implment the `--mitigate` entry point. `--mitigate` conducts the mitigation on the model weights given some dataset that may or may not have clean and/or poisoned data in it.

 ## Container Code